-- 2.43 Licensees should be aware that between July 2024 and early 2025 coordination between Shared Access users in the 3.8-4.2 GHz band will begin to be undertaken on the basis of protecting terminals from other base stations (based on the assumption that users are synchronised). - 2.44 If you wish deploy uplink heavy frame structures, you may do so but should take account in your network planning and design of other nearby users with more downlink heavy frame structures which could cause some degradation to uplink performance. - 2.45 We also note that the European Conference of Telecommunications Administrations is, at the time of updating this guidance, considering steps to harmonise the 3.8-4.2 GHz band for shared use.
-We will consider whether any changes may be needed to our rules, and to this guidance, when this process completes. - 2.46 One of the issues that this CEPT work has explored is the role of Active Antenna Systems (AAS).
+- 2.44 Licensees should be aware that, in the first half of 2025, coordination between Shared Access users in the 3.8-4.2 GHz band will begin to be undertaken on the basis of protecting terminals from other base stations (based on the assumption that users are synchronised). - 2.45 If you wish deploy uplink heavy frame structures, you may do so but should take account in your network planning and design of other nearby users with more downlink heavy frame structures which could cause some degradation to uplink performance. - 2.46 We also note that the CEPT has been studying proposals to adopt a harmonised approach to spectrum sharing in this band.
+CEPT's Electronic Communications Committee has recently confirmed this decision.18 We will consider whether any changes may be needed to our rules, and to this guidance, as this process completes. - 2.47 One of the issues that this CEPT work has explored is the role of Active Antenna Systems (AAS).
 Today, you can deploy AAS in the 3.8-4.2 GHz band provided you comply with the technical licence conditions set out in Tables 2 and 9 below.
 We will continue to monitor developments in AAS technology with a view to consulting on any changes to the technical licence conditions and coordination methodology for AAS, if appropriate, at a later date.